Ulrich-Tonmoy/assignments/newspaper-api/README.md

 For the solution i created a backend RestAPI where there are two kinds of user Admin and Editor.
 Admin have the Authorization to get, add, delete and edit the Editor user, type, author, tag and there can only be one active editor at a time.
 So to add a new editor the admin will have to deactivate the current editor or delete the editor and the add a new editor.
 The Editor will have the Authorization to get, add, delete and edit Articles but cant edit his profile information.
 Before either the editor or the Admin get to access these privilege they will have to be authenticated and their account have to be active.

-For the database i created four doccument/table one for User, one for User Type, one for Articles, one for Author and one for Tag.
+For the database i created 5 doccument/table one for User, one for User Type, one for Articles, one for Author and one for Tag.

 For the API there are 5 main routes as follows user, articles, tags, author, type.
 And these main routes has 5 sub routes as get all, get by id, post, put by id, delete by id.
 And the user routes has two additional sub routes as signin and signup.